-The display includes the ability to draw bar graphs (either horizontal or vertical) and allows users to define up to eight special characters
+The display includes the ability to draw bar graphs (either horizontal or vertical) and allows users to define up to eight special characters.

-Eight characters (ASCII values 0x00 to 0x07) are set aside for use with bar graphs, user defined characters, and large numbers.
+Eight characters (ASCII values 0x00 to 0x07) are set aside for use with bar graphs, user defined characters, and big numbers.
 Since the same 8 characters are used for each function, the functions may not be used simultaneously.
+The bottom row of pixels is normally reserved for the underline cursor.
 The characters may be defined or redefined at any time by issuing the commands shown in this section.
-Once defined, they may be used either by means of the bar graph commands, or by simply issuing one of the ASCII values 0x00 to 0x07, which are not prefixed by the command byte, 254.
+Once defined, they may be used either by means of the bar graph commands, or by simply issuing one of the ASCII values 0x00 to 0x07 (which is not prefixed by the command byte, 254).